pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-09-25-tree-vs-tail-with-memo.md

                      max-count)))
     (helper 1 1 n))
 ```
+Compared to previous function definition of factorial, notice that in a tail recursive function, there are no pending multiplications like we saw earlier.
+One function call ends and the other one begins cleanly.
+There is no memory overhead for keeping track of multiple stacks of previous function calls.
+Tail recursion uses constant memory space compared to the growing (initially) & shrinking (later) memory space consumed by the original recursive procedure.
+This leads to better performance for tail recursive functions.

 ### Tree Recursion
 Alright, so now let's focus on a special kind of recursive procedure, tree recursion, where each function call can spawn mutliple recursive function calls.
 The most classic example for this is the function to compute Fibanacci numbers.
 [Here's](https://sarabander.github.io/sicp/html/1_002e2.xhtml#g_t1_002e2_002e2) the Scheme code from SICP: